cccnrc/riptw/README.md

 ```
 If you know a bit of R code (no worries, you don't really need to) you noticed that it only requires [devtools](https://devtools.r-lib.org/) and [BiocManager](https://cran.r-project.org/web/packages/BiocManager/vignettes/BiocManager.html).

-The rest of dependencies you need will be installed directly with `riptw`: that's why installation will probably take a while (but you need to perform it only once :wink:)
+The rest of dependencies you need will be installed directly with `riptw`, that's why installation will probably take a while (but you need to perform it only once :wink:)

 # Run riptw
 Let's try how simple is to use `riptw` on the R built-in dataset [quakes](https://www.rdocumentation.org/packages/datasets/versions/3.6.2/topics/quakes) which comes along R by default